archit10101/MapsAppSmartwatchEMS/README.md

 # Maps app for Smartwatch EMS

 This project is a smartwatch app for using GPS to travel.
-It sends a bluetooth signal to low energy bluetooth devices whenever a turn is coming up and as soon as the turn is finished.
+It sends a bluetooth signal to low energy bluetooth device whenever a turn is coming up and as soon as the turn is finished.
 This can be easily customized to adapt to any task using an arduino or similar microcontroller.

 ## Installation